mwvd/emdash-extending-forever-into-the-universe/README.md

 	howMuchCloserCouldWePossiblyBe: '0.25' // sometimes font hinting fucks this up a bit, so you can adjust this if so. this is a negative value
 });
 ```

+---

+Colophon —————
+The type used in the demo image is AUTHENTIC Sans 60 by [AUTHENTIC](https://authentic.website/).